 UPDATE: Schools Not Requiring Test Scores During COVID-19

-As a result of the COVID-19 epidemic, many schools are breaking with their normal testing policies and going test optional for the 2020-2021 application season.
+As a result of the COVID-19 epidemic, many schools are breaking with their normal testing policies and going test optional for the 2020-2021, 2021-2022, and 2022-2023 application seasons.
 That means schools with temporary test-optional policies (including all the schools mentioned in this article, except UChicago, which is already test-optional) will not require you to send your SAT or ACT scores as part of your admissions application, and not submitting standardized test scores will not adversely impact your chances of getting in.

 Ivy League SAT Scores